Upspin Access Control

 permissions they grant.

-file in user U’s tree mentions a Group
+Also, if an `Access` or `Group` file in user U's tree mentions a `Group` file

 from user V's tree, user V must explicitly grant public read access for the